risingwavelabs/risingwave/docs/developer-guide.md

 ## Test your code changes

-Before you submit a PR, we recommend that you fully test the code changes and perform necessary checks.
+Before you submit a PR, fully test the code changes and perform necessary checks.

 The RisingWave project enforces several checks in CI.
 Every time the code is modified, you need to perform the checks and ensure they pass.